Lightnet/project-phaser3-prototype/README.md

 # License: MIT

 # Information:
- Phaser 3.3.0, Lance-gg 2.0.5, and Nodejs 8.11.1 is for game client and server build.
+ Phaser 3.3.0, Lance-gg 2.0.5, and Nodejs 8.11.1 is for multiplayer game client and server build.

  Simple prototype for running Phaser 3.3.0 on Lance-gg 2.0.5 multiplayer.
 Working on simple template builds.